Where is hot in April

 Long haul holidays

-April can be a great time to visit the Caribbean: expect average temperatures of around 30°C with 9 hours of daily sunshine.
+April can be a great time to visit the Caribbean: you can expect consistent temperatures of 30°C with 9 hours of daily sunshine.
 Easter is popular with families – and prices reflect that – but if you can avoid the school holidays you will find great deals.
 Popular choices include Barbados and Jamaica.
-However, if you prefer a low-key Caribbean experience we recommend the small, laid-back islands of Grenada and Tobago.
+However, if you prefer a low-key Caribbean experience I recommend the small, laid-back islands of Grenada and Tobago.
 Divers should head for the Cayman Islands.

 The islands of the Indian Ocean are hot in April: take your pick between the Maldives, Mauritius and the Seychelles.
 The Maldives are ideal in April with temperatures of 31°C and 8 hours of daily sunshine.
 Mauritius usually gets a little rain but temperatures still hold around 28°C.